aamrits/frontend-interview-questions/css-questions.md

 </div>

 #### Q26
-### ✍What are media queries and explain them in detail.
+### 🍄 What are media queries and explain them in detail.

 <div align="right">